wls503pl/hardhat_proj/html_fundme_fcc/frontEnd_fundMe.md

     npx http-server -c-1 --cors
     ```

-3. Open your application in the browser and switch to the Hardhat-Localhost network
+3. Open your application in the browser

 4. Click the **Connect Wallet** button to connect your wallet

+5. Enter an ETH amount in the input field (e.g., 0.006)

-5. Click the **Fund** button to send a transaction
+6. Click the **Fund** button to send a transaction

-6. MetaMask will pop up a transaction confirmation window showing the transaction details:
+7. MetaMask will pop up a transaction confirmation window showing the transaction details:

 ![Transaction Confirmation](img/transaction_onWeb/transaction_confirmation.png)

-7. After confirming the transaction, you can see the transaction record in the Hardhat node terminal:
+8. After confirming the transaction, the console will show:

+    - Mining progress
+    - Transaction hash
+    - Confirmation count
+    - "Done!" message

+9. Click **getBalance** to query the contract balance

+10. Click **withdraw** to withdraw funds (only owner can call this)

 ![Transaction Record](img/transaction_onWeb/transaction_record.png)